netmet1/constellation_nodectl/README.md

                              that the EN sees verses the Nodes (Peers) the SN sees.
 Both should see the same Peers.

-    upgrade-nodectl | - upgrade nodectl to latest version
+    upgrade_nodectl | - upgrade nodectl to latest version

-    disable-root-ssh | - have nodectl restrict access to your root user
+    disable_root_ssh | - have nodectl restrict access to your root user

-    enable-root-ssh  | - have nodectl re-enable access to your root user
+    enable_root_ssh  | - have nodectl re-enable access to your root user

+    change_ssh_port <port> | - change the port number used to access your Node via the SSH protocol.
+The port number should be between 1024 and 65535.
+Please be careful not to use a port already in use or that might be used by the Node for various API access.
+Default well known port = 22

     -sl send_logs   |  - create a tarball of your log files for diagnosis will offer option to upload for the developers